aturner-epcc/docs-test2/docs/user-guide/profile.md

 ## Hardware Performance Counters

-!!!note
+!!! note
     Information on hardware counters will be added soon.